 - Lavender (EDTA), pink (K2EDTA), or yellow (ACD Solution A or B).

 - Specimen Preparation

 - Transport 3 mL whole blood.
 (Min: 1 mL)

 - Ambient: 72 hours; Refrigerated: 2 weeks; Frozen: 1 month.

 Characteristics: Abacavir sulfate is a nucleoside reverse transcriptase inhibitor (NRTI) used for the treatment of HIV.

 Abacavir hypersensitivity reaction is characterized by fever, rash, malaise, gastrointestinal, and respiratory symptoms.

 Symptoms typically appear within the first six weeks of treatment, worsen with each subsequent abacavir dose, and may be severe or fatal.

 Inheritance: Autosomal dominant.

-Clinical Sensitivity and Specificity: 98 and 99 percent respectively, for immunologically confirmed hypersensitivity reaction.
+Clinical Sensitivity: 100 percent for immunologically confirmed hypersensitivity reaction.